PowerMizzou - Stability amid chaos: Why Mizzou coordinators signed extensions

 Work is fun.
 Winning is fun.

-Drinkwitz recently said in his nearly two decades of coaching football, he told the team in October this was the most fun he's had coaching this year.
+Drinkwitz recently said in his nearly two decades of coaching football, he told the team in October this year was the most fun he's had coaching.

 Even the reserved and humbled Moore cracked a smile when he heard about Drinkwitz's fun and agreed that he's also having a time in Columbia.